 Being Involved, essay by Ursula Panhans-Bühler

-The Body and the World essay by Volker Adolphs.
+The Body and the World, essay by Volker Adolphs, Curator Kunstmuseum Bonn

-Epiphanies of the Everyday – Materiality and Meaning in Mona Hatoum’s work essay by Nina Zimmer.
+Epiphanies of the Everyday – Materiality and Meaning in Mona Hatoum’s Work, essay by Nina Zimmer, Junior Curator Hamburger Kunsthalle

-Artist at Work – An Annotated Catalogue Raisonné of the Performances by Christophe Heinrich.
+Artist at Work: An Annotated Catalogue Raisonné of the Performances, by Christoph Heinrich, Curator Hamburger Kunsthalle

-Life on the move, away from her home country, has made Mona Hatoum sensitive to issues of power relationships and questions of identity.
-She was born in Lebanon in 1952, the daughter of Palestinian parents and has been living in London since 1975.
+Life on the move, away from her home country, has made Mona Hatoum sensitive to matters pertaining to power relationships and questions of identity.
+She was born in Lebanon in 1952, the daughter of Palestinian parents, and has been living in London since 1975.
 In her sculpture, video and installation work she repeatedly addresses the vulnerability of the individual in relation to the violence inherent in institutional power structures.
 Her primary point of reference is the human body, sometimes using her own body – not only in her performances, but also in her video works and installations.

 Mona Hatoum commits herself totally and literally to her art.
 Her choice of particular materials is arrived at in relation to the content, and the range of materials she uses would appear to be completely inexhaustible: steel and plastic, textiles and soap, electricity and magnetism, found household utensils and disposable items, glass and rubber… Hatoum thus fashions an artistic language in which familiar everyday commodities are transformed into strange and threatening devices.
 This survey exhibition of Hatoum’s work takes this diversity into account. (…)